153957/153957/content/timelapse_guide.md

 This movie will speed up time by a factor of 250:<br>
 **1000 seconds / 4 seconds = 250×**.

-So if a flower normaly takes half an hour to open, you can show that flower opening with a movie 8 seconds long if you take one photo every 10 seconds and play it back at 25 frames per second<br>
+So if a flower normally takes half an hour to open, you can show that flower opening with a movie 8 seconds long if you take one photo every 10 seconds and play it back at 25 frames per second<br>
 **2000 seconds / 250 = 8 seconds**